Table of Contents

 Post-incorporation compliance for Cyprus LTD

-The company must prepare annual financial statements, including a balance sheet, income statement, and cash flow statement.
-These statements should be prepared in accordance with International Financial Reporting Standards (IFRS) and audited by an independent auditor.
+- Financial statements: The company must prepare annual financial statements, typically including the balance sheet, income statement, and cash flow statement, in accordance with International Financial Reporting Standards.

-Your company has the responsibility to maintain a register of its shareholders at its registered office, which includes details such as the shareholders’ names, addresses, and shareholdings.
+- Shareholders’ register: The company must maintain a register of shareholders at its registered office, including details such as shareholders’ names, addresses, and shareholdings.

 Cyprus has built a reputation as a strategic hub for international business, thanks to its investor-friendly legal system, favorable tax regime, and efficient incorporation procedures.
 Understanding the main features helps entrepreneurs and investors evaluate whether this structure aligns with their business goals.